MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstalldevice.md

 If the DI_FLAGSEX_SETFAILEDINSTALL flag is set in the <a href="https://msdn.microsoft.com/1bd21150-f8f4-480d-a4b2-99fa4b4233b9">SP_DEVINSTALL_PARAMS</a> structure, <b>SetupDiInstallDevice</b> just sets the FAILEDINSTALL flag in the device's <b>ConfigFlags</b> registry value.

 <div class="alert"><b>Note</b>  Only a <a href="https://msdn.microsoft.com/ac439eb8-b491-4215-877d-5ee177fbdb39">class installer</a> should call <b>SetupDiInstallDevice</b> and only in those situations where the class installer must perform device installation operations after <b>SetupDiInstallDevice</b> completes the default device installation operation.
 In such situations, the class installer must directly call <b>SetupDiInstallDevice</b> when the installer processes a DIF_INSTALLDEVICE request.
-For more information about calling the default handler, see <a href="https://msdn.microsoft.com/library/Ff537868(v=VS.85).aspx">Calling Default DIF Code Handlers</a>.</div>
+For more information about calling the default handler, see <a href="devinst.calling_the_default_dif_code_handlers">Calling Default DIF Code Handlers</a>.</div>
 <div> </div>
 The caller of <b>SetupDiInstallDevice</b> must be a member of the Administrators group.